Guy Fawkes Night: Tyre Raids, Bonfire Battles and the Worst Guy Ever

 Operation Bonfire

 Preparation began weeks in advance.
-Every kid in the neighbourhood either joined forces or splintered into factions, all united in the hunt for flammable treasure: old furniture, scrap wood, pallets, cardboard, and the crown jewels — bus and tractor tyres.
-These prizes would be spirited away to various "secure" locations: garages, sheds, the underground shelter over the Bank.
+Every kid in the neighbourhood either joined forces or splintered into factions, all hunting the same flammable treasure: old furniture, scrap wood, pallets, cardboard, and the crown jewels, bus and tractor tyres.
+These prizes were spirited away to various "secure" locations: garages, sheds, the underground shelter over the Bank.

 A Lesson in Engineering (and Petty Theft)